GoogleCloudPlatform/microservices-demo/docs/cloudshell-tutorial.md

 3. If prompted, authorize Cloud Shell to make a GCP API call with your credentials.

+*It may take a few minutes for minikube to finish starting.*

-Once minikube has finished starting, you're ready to move on to the next step.
+Once minikube has started, you're ready to move on to the next step.

 ---